how to dispose of old carpet hero image

 5. Use the council bulky waste collection service

-If you don’t have transport to get to the tip, the next option to check out is your council’s bulky waste collection service.
-Although it’s usually relatively cheap, the wait times are longer than hiring a private waste collector and they can’t come into your property to remove it.
+Although relatively cheap, wait times for the council service will be much longer than hiring a private waste collector and they can’t come into your property to remove it.
 This could be a problem if you also need the carpet uplifting or can’t get it outside yourself.

 Check your council website for details on prices and how to book a collection.
 Prices vary up and down the country, with certain councils strictly excluding certain types of waste.